 Voila, five minutes of sewing and my shirt is wearable again.

 Now for the announcement.
 I have put my patterns for sale at a discount on my own blog page.
 This will allow you to buy directly from me if you wish, and get the pattern download via email.
 It also allows those who do not have access to Paypal a way to buy, by printing out the order form and mailing it with a check.
 Check out the My Patterns page.
-If you want to have instant downloads, two of my patterns are still available on Bluprint, and most are available through Etsy.
+If you want to have instant downloads, most are available through Etsy.

 What are you working on this week?